SCons/scons/testing/framework/test-framework.rst

 In general, end-to-end tests verify hardened parts of the public interface: interfaces documented in the manpage that a user might use in their project.
-These cannot be broken (of course, errors can be corrected, though sometimes a transition period will be required).
+These cannot be broken (of course, errors can be corrected, though sometimes a transition period may be required).
 Unit tests are now considered for testing internal interfaces, which do not themselves directly have API guarantees.
-Things can change here if necessary, as long as we don't break users' ``SConscript`` files.
-Note this strategy is new-ish, and there's a lot of meaty code in many of the unit test scripts that, in fact, captures external interface behavior.
-In general, we should try to move those things to end-to-end scripts as we find them.
+An example could be using and end-to-end test to verify that things added by env.Append() actually appear correctly in issued command lines, while unit tests assure correct behavior given various inputs of internal routines that Append() may make use of.
+If a reported error can be tested by adding a new case to an existing unit test, by all means, do that, as it tends to be simpler and cleaner.
+On the other hand, reported problems that come with a reproducer are by their nature more like an e2e test - this is something a user has tried in their SConscripts that didn't have the expected result.

 End-to-end tests are by their nature harder to debug.
 For the unit tests, you're running a test program directly, so you can drop straight